Chimney maintenance for your holiday homeLetting with classic

 When considering the placement of appliances and furniture, make sure there is nothing flammable too close to fires or BBQs.
 Additionally, remove any liquids and materials that may be used to artificially accelerate the lightning or burning of fuels.
 This is so that guests won’t be at risk of dangerously attempting to cook food or light fires.

-- Purchasing the appropriate sized appliance for your room
+Purchasing the appropriately sized appliance for your room

 Like burning damp woods, using appliances that aren’t the right size for your room causes creosote build-up.
 An appliance that is too large for a room, for example, cannot be used at a temperature hot enough to volatize all the fuel within wood, leaving smoke from unburned fuel to pass up the chimney and condense as creosote.
 Seeking professional advice and investing in the correct size appliance can save costly damage and a lot of stress.